Murfreesboro, Tennessee

-Serving as the state capital from 1818 to 1826, it was superseded by Nashville.
-Today, it is the largest suburb of Nashville and the sixth-largest city in Tennessee.
+Settled in 1811, Murfreesboro was the state capital of Tennessee from 1818 to 1826.
+Today, it is the largest suburb of Nashville and the sixth-most populous city in the state.
 The city is both the center of population and the geographic center of Tennessee.
 Since the 1990s, Murfreesboro has been Tennessee's fastest-growing major city and one of the fastest-growing cities in the country.
-Murfreesboro is home to Middle Tennessee State University, the largest undergraduate university in the state of Tennessee, with 22,729 total students as of fall 2014.
+Murfreesboro is home to Middle Tennessee State University, one of the largest undergraduate universities in the state.

 History

-On October 27, 1811, the Tennessee General Assembly designated the location for a new county seat for Rutherford County, giving it the name Cannonsburgh in honor of Newton Cannon, representative to the Assembly for the local area.
-At the suggestion of William Lytle, it was renamed Murfreesborough on November 29, 1811, after Revolutionary War hero Colonel Hardy Murfree.
-The name was shortened to Murfreesboro in January 1812 when the town was formally chartered.
-Author Mary Noailles Murfree was his great-granddaughter.
+On October 27, 1811, the Tennessee General Assembly designated the location for a new county seat for Rutherford County, giving it the name Cannonsburgh in honor of Newton Cannon, representative to the assembly for the local area.
+At the suggestion of William Lytle, it was renamed Murfreesborough on November 29, 1811, after Revolutionary War hero Colonel Hardy Murfree, great-grandfather of author Mary Noailles Murfree.
+The name was shortened to Murfreesboro in January 1812, when the town was formally chartered.

 As Tennessee settlement expanded to the west, the location of the state capital in Knoxville became inconvenient for much of the population.
 In 1818, Murfreesboro was designated as the capital of Tennessee and its population boomed.
 Eight years later, however, it was superseded by Nashville.